-Overall, we see a definite, but not overwhelming, overrepresentation of high scores for skewness and low scores for evenness for observed SADs compared to their feasible sets (Fig 4, Fig 5).
-Overall, 6.8% of observed SADs are more skewed than 95% of their feasible set, and 14% are less even than 95% of their feasible sets; by chance we would expect only 5% of observed FS to fall in these ranges.
+Observed SADs are consistently, but not overwhelmingly, very skewed and uneven compared to their feasible sets.
+Overall, 6.8% of observed SADs are more skewed than 95% of their feasible set, and 14% are less even than 95% of their feasible sets.
+By chance we would expect only 5% of observed FS to fall in these ranges.

-The strength of this result depends strongly on the size of the feasible set (Fig 7, Fig 9) and the self-similarity of the feasible set (Fig 6, Fig 8), which are tightly coupled.
-The distributions of percentile scores for empirical SADs with large feasible sets – which tend to be highly self-similar – are obviously non-uniform, but this pattern is less pronounced for smaller – and generally less self-similar – feasible sets.
+This result depends strongly on the size of the feasible set (Fig 7, Fig 9) and the self-similarity of the feasible set (Fig 6, Fig 8), which are tightly coupled.
+The distributions of percentile scores for empirical SADs with large, self-similar feasible sets are obviously non-uniform, but this pattern is less pronounced for smaller, less self-similar, feasible sets.
 For skewness, the non-uniformity disappears entirely for small feasible sets: for the 70% smallest feasible sets, only an average of 3% of observed SADs are more skewed than 95% of their feasible sets, but for the 30% largest feasible sets, 15% of observed SADs are similarly skewed.
 The overrepresentation of very low evenness scores is more consistent across feasible set sizes, but is also more pronounced for larger feasible sets.
 For the smaller 70% of feasible sets, 9% of SADs are less even than 5% of their feasible set.
 For the largest 30%, 25% of SADs are highly uneven (Table 1).